hhanh00/warp2/README.md

 ## Use a release

-Github also builds release binaries from Windows and Linux.
+Github also builds release binaries for Windows and Linux.

 # Data file